 When the hook is extended past the door, it engages a short piece of metal strap (just an old corner brace that I flattened out) mounted against the hen house wall.
 I cut a slot in the hen house wall for the hook to slide in so it can catch against the metal strap.
 I also did a little filing on the hook part to make it catch the hook a little easier.

 A short piece of string connects the latch release arm to the door-raising string in such a way that when you pull on the door string, the short string that disengages the hook gets tight before the door starts to slide up.
 This mechanism worked well enough, but the plywood just didn't work as smooth as I wanted it to be.
 In the end I made a new door from quarter-inch thick plexiglass.
 It's got a good weight to it, is fairly easy to cut with a jig saw, and you can bond pieces together with acetone.

-Step 10: Followup, a Year Later
+Step 10: Followup, Two Years Later

 I finally got the hen house door to work with an Arduino Microcontroller.
 This is basically a VERY stripped down version of the excellent instructable for the "El Pollio Palace" posted by David Naves.
 I used all the same components that he listed, except for the ambient light sensor (https://www.amazon.com/gp/product/B01K563B22/ref=o...) that I substituted for the photo cell that Mr. Naves used.
 Otherwise, all credit goes to Dave Naves, who has my eternal gratitude; I never would have gotten this project off the ground without his generous assistance in posting a really excellent instructable.
 Thanks Dave! (https://www.instructables.com/id/Automatic-Chicken-Coop-Door-2/ )